Aruna Asaf Ali: Rise to prominence during the Quit India movement

-Post-Independence, mayorship, and career in publishing
+Post-Independence and mayorship

 She was a member of the Congress Socialist Party, a caucus within the Congress Party for activists with socialist leanings.
 Disillusioned with the progress of the Congress Party on socialism she joined a new party, Socialist Party in 1948.
 She, however, left that party along with Edatata Narayanan and they visited Moscow along with Rajani Palme Dutt.
 Both of them joined the Communist Party of India in the early 1950s.
 On the personal front, she was bereaved when Asaf Ali died in 1953.

 In 1954, she helped form the National Federation of Indian Women, the women's wing of CPI but left the party in 1956 following Nikita Khrushchev's disowning of Stalin.
 In 1958, she was elected the first Mayor of Delhi.
 She was closely associated with social activists and secularists of her era like Krishna Menon, Vimla Kapoor, Guru Radha Kishan, Premsagar Gupta, Rajani Palme Joti, Sarla Sharma and Subhadra Joshi for social welfare and development in Delhi.

+Goa liberation movement

+In December 1960, she was part of a delegation that met with then Home Minister of India Pandit Pant in New Delhi, urging the Indian government to take action for the freedom of Goa.
+Others in the delegation were Eclito D’Souza, Irene Heredia, Vishwanath Lawande, Lambert Mascarenhas, George Vaz and Bertha Braganza.

+Career in publishing

 She and Narayanan started Link publishing house and published a daily newspaper, Patriot and a weekly, Link the same year.
 The publications became prestigious due to the patronage of leaders such as Jawaharlal Nehru, Krishna Menon and Biju Patnaik.
 Later she moved out of the publishing house due to internal politics, stunned by greed taking over the creed of her comrades.
 Despite reservations about the emergency, she remained close to Indira Gandhi and Rajiv Gandhi.

+She wrote a book called Ideas of A Nation, which was later also published by Penguin in their Words of Freedom series to commemorate the sixtieth anniversary of India's independence.

+Death

 She died in New Delhi on 29 July 1996, aged 87.

 Legacy

-Aruna Asaf Ali was awarded International Lenin Peace Prize for the year 1964 and the Jawaharlal Nehru Award for International Understanding in 1991.
+Aruna Asaf Ali was awarded International Lenin Peace Prize in the year 1964 and the Jawaharlal Nehru Award for International Understanding in 1991.
 She was awarded India's second highest civilian honour, the Padma Vibhushan in her lifetime in 1992, and finally the highest civilian award, the Bharat Ratna, posthumously in 1997.
 In 1998, a stamp commemorating her was issued.
 Aruna Asaf Ali Marg in New Delhi was named in her honour.
 All India Minorities Front distributes the Dr Aruna Asaf Ali Sadbhawana Award annually.
+There is also a government hospital in New Delhi named in her honour, the Aruna Asaf Ali Govt.
+Hospital (AAAGH).